mooship/moovite/README.md

 ## Getting Started

-🚩 Node v16+ is required.
+🚩 Node v16+ is required, but v18+ is recommended.

 -   Click `Use this template` and select `Create a new repository`.
 -   Clone your newly created repository.